whitneyburton/portfolios/students/1701-back/natalie_barron/20170302-natalie-barron-m1.markdown

 What role does your emotional state of mind play in your learning?
 How do your successes and failures at learning affect your emotional state?

 I have to try to dissociate my emotions from the learning process here at Turing because it's easy to feel panic about not knowing the material or mastering it before moving in to the next subject.
-It helps to just keep pushing through and not thinking about the stuff you haven't mastered yet.)
+It helps to just keep pushing through and not thinking about the stuff you haven't mastered yet.

-#### Session 3
-(Week 3 Gear Up: Managing Stress
+#### Session 3: Managing Stress

 When have you been challenged by growth mindset?